3. Information about us

 In certain circumstances, we may be legally required to share certain data held by us, which may include your personal data, for example, where we are involved in legal proceedings, where we are complying with legal requirements, a court order, or a governmental authority.

-• Sharing on our sites.
-When you share and communicate using our sites, the shared content will be visible to all users of the site, including if they don’t have an account. • Sharing with third party partners.
+Sharing with third party partners.
 We may sometimes contract with third parties to supply products and services to you on our behalf.
 These may include payment processing, delivery of goods, search engine facilities, advertising, and marketing.
 In some cases, the third parties may require access to some or all of your data.
 Where any of your data is required for such a purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely, and in accordance with your rights, our obligations, and the obligations of the third party under the law.

 12. Where do we store your data?
 Some or all of your data may be stored outside of the European Economic Area (“the EEA”).
 You are deemed to accept and agree to this by using our sites and submitting information to us.
-If we do store data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the UK and under the GDPR.
+If we do store data outside the EEA, we will take all reasonable steps to ensure that your data is treated as safely and securely as it would be within the EU and under the GDPR.

 We will take reasonable steps to maintain appropriate technical and organizational measures to protect the personal data you provide to us against accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to your personal data.